vmkteam/zenrpc-middleware/README.md

 ### WithHeaders

-Sets UserAgent, Platform, Version to context.
-UserAgent strips to 2048 chars, Platform and Version – to 64.
+Sets User-Agent, Platform, Version, X-Country headers to context.
+User-Agent strips to 2048 chars, Platform and Version – to 64, X-Country - to 16.

 ### WithAPILogger